asatzger/marimo-test/README.md

 - Adjustable resolution slider
 - Real-time updates of the 3D surface plot
 - Visualization of the sine function of the Euclidean distance from the origin
+- Color map selection for different visual styles
+- One-click reset button to return to default values

 ## Installation